dph22/dph22.github.io/README.md

 ## Recent Webinars / Invited Talks

+### 2023

+[Bad Game Arcade: A Symposium all about Educational Games](https://www.badgamearcade.ca/), invited panelist in the 'Super-Effective Facilitation: How do we reach the right audience?' hybrid panel, Concordia University, Montreal, Canada, January 23-27, 2023.

 ### 2022

 [Art Entangled](https://cqn-erc.org/world-quantum-day/), invited panelist in World Quantum Day 2022 webinar, initiated by CERN and locally co-organized by CONNECT Centre Trinity College Dublin, the University of Dublin, Ireland, Faculty of Arts, Aarhus University, Denmark, and Center for Quantum Networks, University of Arizona, USA, April 14, 2022.